Skip to content

 Culter Fell — common questions

-When is the best time to climb Culter Fell?
+What's the best month to climb Culter Fell?

 Good signal near Biggar; 2-3 bars on the summit